donaldlee2008/onnxexplorer/readme.md

 **code under construction, full functionality will be ready soon**

-**ONNX 浏览器** is an easy way to explore your onnx model.
+**onnxexp** is an easy way to explore your onnx model.
 You can simply do these function in a onnx model very quickly:

 ```
 usage: onnxexp <command> [<args>]